cyplo/apprenticeship/README.md

 * for the apprentice to be able to learn on their own
 * baseline knowledge - other people to be able to expect knowledge of the subjects below when working with the apprentice
 * apprentice to feel comfortable asking questions
+* apprentice to be able to formulate a plan of attacking a problem by themselves - do not hand over a complete plan of actions

 ## General